Radio station equipment for a professional studio

 And the most respected headphones in radio broadcasting; the Beyerdynamic DT 770 PRO.

-As you shop, you'll find a myriad of equipment.
+As you shop, you'll find a myriad of radio station equipment.

-I hope these examples gave you an idea on setting up your studio.
+I hope these examples gave you an idea on how to set up your studio.

 Wait...just before you go

-We have a sweet radio hosting deal for you that includes premium unlimited bandwidth and a beautiful player.
+We have a reliable radio hosting platform that includes premium unlimited bandwidth and a beautiful player.